michal-nawrocki-techowls/vix/README.md

 Vehicle Information eXchange is an open-source project established to define and set the standards and protocols for systems to exchange information related to vehicle services, safety and dealership.
-The need to exchange information is driven in part by compliance to government relations, but also for day to day operations of fleet managers, workshops, hire & lease operators and dealers.
+The need to exchange information is driven in part by compliance to government regulations, but also for the day to day operations of fleet managers, workshops, hire & lease operators and dealers.

 ## The ecosystem
 ![ecosystem](img/vix.png)